Personal & Culinary Services

 |Race/Ethnicity||Number of Grads|

-Students from other countries are interested in Personal & Culinary Services, too.
-About 4.1% of those with this major are international students.
+Americans aren’t the only ones with an interest in Personal & Culinary Services.
+About 3.8% of those with this major are international students.

 How Much Do Personal & Culinary Services Majors Make?